 Time to prove your mother wrong, and make some money from your “waste of time” hobby!
 If you’re an experienced gamer with mad skills, then platforms like Twitch or Youtube Gaming are great because they're live-streaming platforms that will pay you from ads they sell to your viewers.
 Talk about an easy ways to bring in dough while doing what you do best.

 What’s better than spending your weekend with an adorable pooch?
 Getting paid to spend your weekend with an adorable pooch, of course!
-Platforms like DogVacay and PetBacker connects you with people in need for pet sitters, dog walkers, and groomers in your city.
+Platforms like Pawshake and PetBacker connects you with people in need for pet sitters, dog walkers, and groomers in your city.
 P.S. bonus points (and more cash) if you’re a trained veterinarian.

-As part of our #BeTheChange series, we sit down and discuss how people and business have evolved, with change-makers in our Garage Community.
+As part of our #BeTheChange series, we sit down and discuss how work has evolved, with change-makers in our Garage Community.